bozlab/survival-fairness-metrics/README.md

 The data used in this study were obtained from the SEER database.

 Due to data use agreements, the dataset cannot be publicly shared.
-Researchers can access SEER data via:
+Researchers can access SEER data at:

 https://seer.cancer.gov/